Skip to main content

 Athletic Commission, regulatory act renamed, authority over unarmed combat provided, certain medical and competition guidelines exempted from Administrative Procedure Act, fines for violations of rules and guidelines limited in amount, procedural process for handling violations revised, Secs.
 41-9-1020, 41-9-1021, 41-9-1023, 41-9-1024, 41-9-1037, 41-9-1038 am'd.

-This bill would change the name of the regulatory act for the commission from the Alabama Boxing, Wrestling, and Mixed Martial Arts Act to the Alabama Unarmed Combat Act.
+• Renames the governing act from the Alabama Boxing, Wrestling, and Mixed Martial Arts Act to the Alabama Unarmed Combat Act and designates the Commission as the sole regulator of unarmed combat in the state.

 Subjects